Puppet-Finland/vagrant-files/README.md

     $ cp env.sample .env
     $ nano .env

 Customize .env to your liking.
+You can also maintain several different env files for different purposes and make .env a symbolic link to the desired one.
+You may need to "rm -rf ec2/.vagrant" after switching environments, though.

-The bootstrapping scripts are located under "bootstrap" directory.
-Here's one
+It is encouraged to place the bootstrapping script(s) under "bootstrap" directory.
+Here's one example:
-example:

     bootstrap/
     ├── common